 A good starting point for IT security involves installing and managing your cyber security software.
 Successful malware attacks have the potential to cause great financial and reputational damage and loss of data.
 And the risk is very real.
 For example, the UK is ranked the third highest country globally for ransomware detections (cyber attacks in which you are denied access to your data and/or systems until you pay a ransom).

 Antivirus software identifies and blocks malware attacks, such as ransomware, from compromising your security while giving you valuable peace of mind to operate and grow your business.
 It is not a complete solution but is an important first step.
 And good email security prevents many malware and cyber threats from reaching your inbox so it’s worth investing in.
-Nebula are on hand to help you install and manage your antivirus software today.
+Nebula is on hand to help you install and manage your antivirus software today.

 We also recommend staying right on top of your software patches and updates.
 One of the main reasons software companies release these is to protect your computers against emerging vulnerabilities.
 We can support you in achieving this.
-And as your technology trailblazing partner we can even suggest advanced solutions to you if appropriate, like an ethical hacking exercise or AI-powered defences.
+And as your technology trailblazing partner, we can even suggest advanced solutions to you if appropriate, like an ethical hacking exercise or AI-powered defences.

 Time to get that sun cream on